axch/probscheme/guide.md

   - The `testing/` directory is a git submodule pointed at the [Test Manager](http://github.com/axch/test-manager/) framework that the test suite is written in.

+- "Issue tracker" by force of will: `todo.txt`.